Austinuc/alx-low_level_programming/0x0E-structures_typedef/README.md

 2-print_dog.c | Prints out a dog structure properties dog.h | Added a typedef for struct dog
-4-new_dog.c | Creates a new dog from struct dog
+4-new_dog.c | Creates a new dog from struct dog 5-free_dog.c | Frees the memory occupied by the dog struct